catseye/Chrysoberyl/README.markdown

 Perhaps nodes can "belong to" other nodes: lingography and favourite video games "belong" to Chris Pressey, etc.  (For now it's `see-also`.)

-Compilers might be optionally able to specify a target architecture (distinct from target language.)
+Compilers should be able to specify a target platform (distinct from target language.)

 Maybe something other than "emulator" for yoob and BefOS, eh?

 ### templates ###

 Better provision of documentation in templates.

-List all the emulators for an architecture.

 Compute if an implementation requires building, based on what language it's in (C, yes, Python, no, Java and Erlang, depends on the distribution).